BrianDouglasIE/BrianDouglasIE.github.io/posts/beedeedee-julia-test-framework.md

 tags: [julia]
 ---

-Have you ever wondered how frameworks work.
-Well I wrote a BDD style test framework in Julia to find out.
+I didn't set out to write a test framework in Julia.
+But I ended up going down the rabbit hole, and learning a lot about the language on the way.

 <!-- more -->